Most of the time paying your bill by Direct Debit will save you money – but if you’re not careful they can also end up costing you hard earned cash.

 When Direct Debits are good

-Of course, on the whole, Direct Debits are good and can save you money.
+Of course, on the whole, Direct Debits are good and can save you money or help you budget.
 These are the key services where you could be given an extra discount for paying in regular instalments.

 - Credit card repayments – you won’t forget to make your monthly payments this way!
 Try to clear the whole balance, or at least as much as you can afford, rather than the minimum required.

-- Magazine and streaming subscriptions – Just don’t forget to cancel if you don’t want it to roll over for another month or year.
+- Magazine and streaming subscriptions – Monthly payments give you the option to cancel at any time.
+Just don’t forget to do this or you’ll roll over for another month or year.

 - Memberships – e.g. gym, galleries and clubs.
-Again watch out for auto-renewal.
+Watch out for auto-renewal here too.

 - Donations to charities – though if you can give via Payroll Giving at work you’ll be able to give before you get taxed.